 The boundary dispute with Bahawalpur State which was unsettled last year was decided by a Conference of representatives of Sind and the State in May last.
 The boundary already demarcated by the Land Records Department was held to be the correct one.

-6. The Superintendent tested 201 survey numbers measured by the village establishments during the course of his tour and discovered mistakes in 18 cases.
-He also discovered several cases of delay in measurement and these to the notice of the District Officers concerned.
+6. The Superintendent tested 201 survey numbers measured by the 298 village establishments during the course of his tour and discovered mistakes in 18 cases.
+He also discovered several cases of delay in measurement and in the despatch of measurement papers to the Record office and brought these to the notice of the District Officers concerned.